 - The recipe itself uses ingredients that are more common and easier to find.

-- The cooking method is way more straightforward as you don't need to babysit it for several hours.
+- The cooking method is way more straightforward, just like our slow cooker Spanish oxtail stew (rabo de toro), as you don't need to babysit it for several hours.

 Despite being a simplified recipe, this rendang is so amazingly delicious because it still preserves all the essence flavors of a traditional rendang.
 We've also simplified but still preserved the essence of pho in our easy beef pho recipe and laksa in our quick Penang asam laksa!